 Who Is An Influencer?

 As mentioned above, celebrities are big influencers.
 They are not the only ones, though, bloggers, Instagrammers, Youtubers, and other social media stars can be very influential to people.
 These people are seen as having valuable opinions to their followers.
 Their influence is more genuine and authentic to their followers.
+Learn more on how to identify influencer for your business

 The Ups and Downs of Influencer Marketing